Sarah Vowell: Personal life

 Vowell writes that she has a small amount of Cherokee Nation ancestry (about 1/8 on her mother's side and 1/16 on her father's side).
-She is not a citizen of the Cherokee Nation or any other tribe.
 She retraced the path of the forced removal of the Cherokee from the southeastern United States to Oklahoma, known as the Trail of Tears, with her twin sister Amy.
 In 1998, This American Life chronicled her story, devoting the entire hour to her work.

 Vowell spent many vacations with her sister and nephew visiting historical sites.
 As a child she attended church three times a week and seldom travelled.
 Vowell does not drive and is an avid public transit user.

 She has described herself as a "culturally Christian atheist".

 Vowell lives in Manhattan, New York.
-She is on the advisory board of 826NYC, a nonprofit tutoring and writing center for students aged 6–18 in Brooklyn.
+She was president of the advisory board of 826NYC, a nonprofit tutoring and writing center for students aged 6–18 in Brooklyn.